Liberty Park

 Park Amenities and Natural Features

-For those wanting to extend their outdoor adventure, the park connects to the Ben Burr Trail, offering additional walking or cycling paths beyond park boundaries.
+For those wanting to extend their outdoor adventure, the park connects to the Ben Burr Trail, offering additional walking or cycling paths that link Liberty Park to Downtown Spokane, the Gonzaga University campus, and the Spokane River Centennial Trail.

 Liberty Park is open daily from 4AM to 11PM, giving you plenty of time to explore this blend of historical elements and modern facilities.